Castlewood, Virginia

-Castlewood is a census-designated place (CDP) in Russell County, Virginia, United States.
+Castlewood is a census-designated place (CDP) in western Russell County, Virginia, United States.
 The population was 2,045 at the 2010 census, a small increase from the 2,036 reported in 2000.
 Castlewood was an incorporated town from 1991 to 1997, when it reverted to unincorporated status.

 History

-It was originally named Castle's Wood's, as the land in the immediate area had once belonged to Jacob Castle, a frontiersman in the likes of Daniel Boone.
-Castle purchased the land from the Shawnee Indians, for very little in trade.
-It is reported that the purchase was made with the Shawnee Indians for a "hound dog, a knife, and a shot of whiskey.
-As a "Long Hunter", he spent long periods of time in the wilderness on hunting expeditions.
+The community was originally named Castle's Woods, as the land in the immediate area had once belonged to Jacob Castle, a frontiersman in the likes of Daniel Boone.
+Castle purchased the land from the Shawnee Indians, for very little in trade, reportedly just a "hound dog, a knife, and a shot of whiskey".
+As a "Long Hunter", Castle spent long periods of time in the wilderness on hunting expeditions.
 There he befriended the Indians that inhabited the land in the Castlewood area.
 He married a Shawnee woman by the name of Gliding Swan, and they produced many children.
-It has been said that Castle himself showed Daniel Boone the Cumberland Gap and areas west, which led to Boone's expedition and settlement of said lands.
-Many descendants of Castle reside in Russell County, Virginia and the surrounding area.
-Castle's father, Peter Cassell was a German emigrant to Pennsylvania who was influential in the Dutch movement to America.
+It has been said that Castle himself showed Daniel Boone the Cumberland Gap and areas west, which led to Boone's expedition and settlement of these lands.
+Many descendants of Castle reside in Russell County, Virginia, and the surrounding area.
+Castle's father, Peter Cassell, was a German emigrant to Pennsylvania who was influential in the Dutch movement to America.

 The name was modified to Castlewood by the United States Postal Service in the late 1800s, as a simplification of the original spelling and pronunciation, which was common during this time period.

+In 1991, Castlewood became an incorporated town with a mayor and a six member town council.
+The goal of incorporation was to bring industry to the area after the loss of coal mines by building up the infrastructure.
+A town hall was built, financed through the newly levied property taxes.
+The new taxation and police department were unpopular.
+The town elected a government to dismantle the incorporation, a feat which was accomplished in 1997.

 The Castlerun Historic District and Mason-Dorton School are listed on the National Register of Historic Places.